 Accommodation for students with additional medical and support needs

-Information about each hall’s accessibility features can be found on the corresponding hall profile page (under ‘Accommodation for students with additional support needs’) and you can also check detailed accessibility guides through AccessAble.
-Most of our halls can be adapted in various ways – for example, we can place a medical fridge in most rooms.
-Where adaptions are more complex (such as a requirement for hoists), the number of suitable halls may be reduced.
+Most of our halls can be adapted in a number of ways — for example, we can provide a medical fridge in most rooms.
+However, where more complex adaptations are required, such as the installation of hoists, the number of suitable halls may be reduced.

 Our ResLife team are also here to support your wellbeing and help you settle in, offering pre-arrival support, social activities and practical advice throughout your time in halls.